 The reason for that is that the leashed dog can’t move around freely.
-And since body language and distance is an important part of canine communication, it can easily be misunderstood by the other dog.
+And since body language and distance is an important part of canine communication, this lack of movement can easily be misunderstood by the other dog.

 Here you can see how much space dogs need to interact and communicate:

-So, the best way to deal with an unleashed dog if your own dog is leashed, is to either politely as the other owner to please leash his dog.
+So, the best way to deal with an unleashed dog—if your own dog is leashed—is to either politely ask the other owner to please leash their dog.
 Or if that doesn’t work, I’m making a big detour around the other dog.
-This is actually canine communication too and acts as a de-escalator.
+This is actually canine communication too and acts to de-escalate the situation.

 If none of this works and the other dog doesn’t seem friendly, it’s best to stand in front of your own dog and swing something in circles, like the end of your leash, a stick or simply your arm.
 Accompany this by saying “no” or something like that in a loud voice.

-This startles the other dog and will most likely let him lose interest in your dog.
+This startles the other dog and will most likely make him lose interest in your dog.

 You can also try tossing treats to distract him.
 This works best in high grass where he has to look for them.
-Then you can quietly walk away, making, giving the other dog lot’s of space.
+Then you can quietly walk away, giving the other dog lots of space.